What are the Side Effects of Smoking Weed as Medicine?

 The Need for More Research

 CBD and THC interact in with our body's endocannabinoid receptors.
 Lack of clarity creates a need for well-devised long term studies.
+The National Institutes of Health support a broad range of research on cannabinoids system.
 Controlled studies will define the benefits of smoking weed outweigh the side effects of smoking cannabis.
 These studies will look at the long-term experience of pot smokers.
 They will control for weed users who don’t smoke tobacco.
 A tobacco paper blunt or joint is a form of tobacco use.
 Smoking blunts or joints not made of 100% hemp paper stands apart from folks who smoke pure herb.

 So, is Smoking Weed Bad for You?